 How did you decide to go vegan?

 I was vegetarian for 6 months, which started kinda ‘by accident’ or more like, unplanned.
 During that time, I decided to study nutrition and was fully invested in a healthier lifestyle.
 I would spend hours watching vegan cooking videos and vegan vloggers.
 So I definitely admit that I was influenced by them to start researching more about all of that and how I can implement it into my life.
 Funny enough, at the beginning, as much as I enjoyed spending my time binge-watching those people thrive on a vegan diet I would always mumble in the background how I could never ever stop eating cheese and I could never go vegan.
-The time was passing, I started watching different documentaries, I read books, studies and articles which lead me to where I am now.
-I’m vegan for over 6 years and I can confidently say it suits me well.
+The time passed, I started watching different documentaries, I read books, studies and articles which led me to where I am now.
+I’ve been vegan for over 6 years and I can confidently say it suits me well.

 Are you an ethical vegan?